More About Mark

-More Adventures of Captain Mark Richards, including the history of flying saucers at Hamilton AFB, interviews with Kerry Cassidy, quotations, and comic relief.
-All the links needed to understand more or to have some fun.
+Going Further into the saga of Captain Mark Richards, including the history of flying saucers at Hamilton AFB, interviews with Kerry Cassidy, quotations, and comic relief.
+We also include all the links needed to understand more or to have some fun.
 Ongoing notes are in the SpaceCapn Blog.

 Mark has validated the story of Val Thor, a Venusian who sought world peace.
 Didn’t all Venusians want peace?